foundation/foundation-emails/migration.md

 </container>
 ```

 You can use it to create the grid structure, buttons, and other components.
 We’ll go into this in detail in the components section.
+We'll explain more in the [Grid section](https://github.com/zurb/foundation-emails/blob/master/migration.md#grid).

 ## CSS/Sass